 About Skywest, Inc.

 SkyWest, Inc. is the holding company for SkyWest Airlines and SkyWest Leasing.
-SkyWest has destinations to about 260 cities in the US, Canada, Mexico, and the Caribbean, supporting approximately 2,500 daily departures.
+SkyWest has destinations to about 220 cities in the US, Canada, Mexico, and the Caribbean, supporting approximately 2,300 daily departures.
 Combined, SkyWest's carriers operate a fleet of over 480 aircraft consisting of Canadair regional jets (CRJs, made by Bombardier) and Embraer aircraft.
 SkyWest also operates through code-sharing agreements with United Airlines (operating as United Express), Delta Air Lines (Delta Connection), American Airlines (American Eagle), and Alaska Airlines.
 (Code-sharing allows airlines to sell tickets on one another's flights.)
-In 2018, Wallethub ranked SkyWest Airlines the third-best overall US airline, behind Alaska Airlines and Delta.
 In 2019, the company sold its ExpressJet subsidiary to United Airlines joint venture, ManaAir, for $70 million.

 Before the sale of its ExpressJet subsidiary in early 2019, SkyWest operated through three reportable segments: SkyWest Airlines, ExpressJet, and SkyWest Leasing.

-SkyWest Airlines (nearly 75% of net sales) provides regional jet service to airports throughout the US, as well as Mexico and Canada.
+SkyWest Airlines (about 85% of net sales) provides regional jet service to airports throughout the US, as well as Mexico and Canada.
 It offers flights under United Express, Delta Connection, American Eagle, and Alaska Airlines monikers.

 Based in St. George, Utah, SkyWest operates over a dozen facilities across the US, which usually consist of an aircraft maintenance hangar and an office facility.